LeeMorinUCF/Credit_COVID19_Canada/README.md

 # DRAFT: UNDER CONSTRUCTION

-This is the code base to accompany the manuscript "Consumer Credit Usage in Canada during the Coronavirus Pandemic" by Ho, Morin, Paarsch and Huynh in the Canadian Journal of Economics, 2021
+This is the code base to accompany the manuscript *Consumer Credit Usage in Canada during the Coronavirus Pandemic* by Ho, Morin, Paarsch and Huynh in the Canadian Journal of Economics, 2021

 Any updates will be available on the GitHub code repository,